We booked our week-long stay in April at La Pergola through Travelzoo as a last-minute break and had no real idea what to expect.

 There is also an indoor heated pool along with a small gym and sauna too.
 However the sister hotel next door (Mon Port Hotel) had a superb indoor luxury spa, which we had a free one day pass to (and could book to use again if we wanted).

-The highlight for of La Pergola for us was the restaurant and food; an all you can eat buffet with an enormous range and variety of delicious, quality hand-cooked food – at both dinner and breakfast times.
+The highlight of La Pergola for us was the restaurant and food; an all you can eat buffet with an enormous range and variety of delicious, quality hand-cooked food – at both dinner and breakfast times.

 It was so much better quality than I was expecting for the price we paid.
 The waiters were all friendly and spoke good English and we looked forward to dinner there every evening.